-What is NinjaOne RMM integration?
+NinjaOne RMM Overview

 Our NinjaOne RMM integration gives you the ability to sync user and device-related information from the NinjaOne RMM account and automates compliance checks and evidence collection using the available data provided by NinjaOne RMM REST APIs.

-What compliance requirements are automated via NinjaOne?
+Compliance requirements automated via NinjaOne

 Our integration can automatically collect evidence for the following compliance requirements: